Sunil02324/hhfh-docs/motd.md

 Disclaimer
 ==========

-**HiT Hi FiT Hai** hub intends to provide service to users willing to share "legal", "non objectionable" content.
+**Kattappa's Hub** intends to provide service to users willing to share "legal", "non objectionable" content.
 However the hub is only a "connectivity layer" between the clients and has no control over items shared.
 The user, and the user alone is responsible for what they have shared.
 By entering into the hub you agree to this disclaimer and would abide by the rules of the hub.
 The hub scripts are